LevyFialho/orders-api/README.md

 | UseMockApi | bool  | Mock feature flag |

 ### Build Server ###
-* We are using VSTS as the build server tool for this application.
+* you should use VSTS as the build server tool for this application.
-* The workflows can be found at: https://stonepagamentos.visualstudio.com/Cobran%C3%A7a/Cobran%C3%A7a%20Team/_build

-### Interfaces and Integrations ###
-* Acquirer API
-* Cerberus
-* Global Identity Manager

 ### Load Tests ###